-(Matthew 5:40) And if any man will sue thee at the law, and take away thy coat, let him have thy cloke also.
+(Matthew 5:40) "If anyone wants to sue you and take your shirt, let him have your coat also.

 Whereas a criminal offense against someone involves the government and the concern for public justice, a lawsuit is a civil matter.
 Jesus' Sermon on the Mount considers both types of problems that a Christian may face.
 In this verse, Jesus has turned to a civil matter.
 Perhaps the lawsuit is justified or perhaps not.
 But as we studied previously on July 14, in Matthew 5:25-26, Jesus said, "Come to terms quickly with your accuser while you are on the way to court with him, or your accuser may hand you over to the judge, and the judge to the guard, and you will be thrown into prison.
 Truly I tell you, you will never get out until you have paid the last penny."
 Jesus advised Christians to do good beyond what the worldly person expects.
 Maybe the person suing you will repent and want to become the type of person you are as a Christian.
 Or because of your self-sacrificing kindness, they may recognize they were wrong to bring a lawsuit against you.
 They may repent and drop the charges.
 Our real goal is to do the will of Jesus.